michaelveal/michaelveal/README.md

 </div>

-### <div align="center">Hi, I'm Malechi, and I'm moving into the world of tech & development from a previous career in marketing 👨‍💻 Working remotely since 2017 🌎</div>
+### <div align="center">Hi, I'm Malechi, and I'm moving into the world of tech & development from a previous career in digital marketing 👨‍💻 Working remotely since 2017 🌎</div>

 - 🔭 I’m learning and building projects in my spare time